 in the rainforest

 During this workshop, we will use BiomeViewer to explore two locations on the Mesoamerican Biological Corridor and discover how wildlife corridors connect biomes and support biodiversity.
-We'll access camera trap data collected from Pacuare Reserve in Costa Rica and participate in data analysis that helps the scientists striving to evaluate species richness and abundance at the Reserve.
+We'll access camera trap data collected from Pacuare Reserve in Costa Rica and participate in data analysis that helps scientists striving to evaluate species richness and abundance at the Reserve.

 Participants will explore the free, classroom-ready resources available on the EPI website, and be introduced to the opportunities available for field experiences in the Pacuare Reserve, where the studies that provide the camera trap data are hosted.